-Nebraska Pharmacists Association Rex Higley Memorial Scholarship, given to a Nebraska student who shows academic and professional potential.
+Nebraska Pharmacy Foundation Rex Higley Memorial Scholarship, is funded by the Nebraska Pharmacists Foundation and is awarded to a Nebraska student who shows academic and professional potential.

-Hoffmann-LaRoche Gifted Minority Scholars Endowed Scholarship Fund, presented to an entering ethnic minority demonstrating scholarship, leadership and financial need.
+Hoffmann-LaRoche Gifted Minority Scholars Endowed Scholarship Fund, was established in 1994 and is funded by Hoffman-LaRoche Inc. It is presented to an entering ethnic minority pharmacy student who has demonstrated scholarship, leadership and financial need.